How to Find the Best Fertility Clinic

 Charleston: We love Dr. Heather Cook at Coastal Fertility Specialists.
 She is a strong advocate for women’s health.
 Her research interests have focused on immunology in reproductive disorders, IVF, embryo development and assessment, oocyte donation, embryo cryopreservation, and recurrent pregnancy loss.

-Chicago: Dr. Roohi Jeelani at Vios Fertility in Chicago.
-She has a special interest onco-fertility, toxins impact on reproductive function, and chemotherapy and oocyte cryopreservation to give those facing cancer a better chance of seeing their dream of parenthood come true.
+Chicago: Dr. Dana McQueen at U Chicago specializes in reproductive medicine and recurrent pregnancy loss (miscarriage).
+Dr. Roohi Jeelani has a special interest onco-fertility, toxins impact on reproductive function, and chemotherapy and oocyte cryopreservation to give those facing cancer a better chance of seeing their dream of parenthood come true.

 Miami: Dr. Kimberly Thompson at IVFMD is graduate of the Brown University School of Medicine and completed her fellowship at UCLA Medical Center.
 She is fluent in English and Spanish.